nicksnlp/arthunt/Final_Project/README.md

 Our search engine is not a public website; it can only run on a local device.
 To run this search engine, one needs to set up and activate a virtual environment, and install Flask.
+The following libraries are also need to be installed in the environment: scikit-learn, spacy, beautifulsoup.

 ### To set up